According to a Pew Research poll, violent and property crimes declined by 51% and 54%, respectively, between 1993 and 2018.

 The motivations for criminal behavior vary.
-Crime rates in poverty-stricken areas are typically higher, for example, because people might steal when they don’t have the financial resources to survive.
-More sinister reasons include revenge, as in some cases of murder.
-Other reasons include the thrill of committing a crime, a mental illness, or an addiction.
+Crime rates in poverty-stricken areas are typically higher, for example, because people might resort to drastic measures when they believe they don’t have the financial resources to survive.
+Other motivators for criminal activity might include revenge, the thrill of committing a crime, a mental illness, or an addiction.

 What makes cybercrime difficult to litigate is that internet technology allows people to commit crimes from anywhere in the world.
 The hacker who drained your bank account could be your next-door neighbor or someone on the opposite side of the world.

-Though they happen in the digital world, cyber crimes have real impact on people and the economy.
-A 2019 report by the Herjavec Group found that cyber crime could cost the global economy upwards of $6 trillion annually by 2021 — one-third of the U.S. gross domestic product.
-The report calls cyber crime “the greatest threat to every company in the world,” pointing to the data breaches suffered by Marriott, Yahoo, and Equifax, which exposed over a billion people’s data to scammers and hackers.
+Though they happen in the digital world, cybercrimes have real impact on people and the economy.
+A 2019 report by the Herjavec Group found that cybercrime could cost the global economy upwards of $6 trillion annually by 2021 — one-third of the U.S. gross domestic product.
+The report calls cybercrime “the greatest threat to every company in the world,” pointing to the data breaches suffered by Marriott, Yahoo, and Equifax, which exposed more than a billion people’s data to scammers and hackers.

 The Federal Bureau of Investigation (FBI) is the main federal agency for dealing with online threats such as hacking, terrorism, identity theft, harassment, and similar crimes perpetrated on a large scale or affecting large groups of people.
-The FBI has two main priorities when it comes to cyber crime:
+The FBI has two main priorities when it comes to cybercrime:

 - Ransomware: Ransomware is a computer virus or program that hackers use to infiltrate networks and lock down information, demanding a ransom to unlock the files.
 Ransomware attacks have taken place in critical industries such as education, government, healthcare, and finance, curbing access to data that powers crucial infrastructure, resulting in billions of dollars in losses.
 The FBI helps businesses prepare and plan for such attacks, as well as develop contingency plans to avoid them.

 The arrest of Bernie Madoff rocked the business world in 2008.
-People couldn’t believe that a man who had built what was ostensibly one of the largest securities firms on Wall Street was running a Ponzi scheme, using $36 billion of investors’ money to either pay fake dividends to other investors or make purchases for himself.
+People couldn’t believe that a man who had built what was ostensibly one of the largest securities firms on Wall Street was running a Ponzi scheme, using $36 billion of investors’ money either to pay fake dividends to other investors or make purchases for himself.

-Common types of white-collar crimes include embezzlement, stealing money from one’s place of employment; bank fraud, the use of counterfeit checks or fake identification to withdraw money; and healthcare fraud, when doctors and other healthcare professionals take advantage of insurance systems to bill for unnecessary or fabricated procedures and medications to obtain increased insurance payouts.
+Common types of white-collar crimes include embezzlement, theft from one’s place of employment; bank fraud, the use of counterfeit checks or fake identification to withdraw money; and healthcare fraud, when doctors and other healthcare professionals take advantage of insurance systems to bill for unnecessary or fabricated procedures and medications to obtain increased insurance payouts.

 The FBI has several focus areas when it comes to white-collar crimes, as well as some programs to apprehend white-collar criminals.
 Those programs include asset forfeiture, where the FBI can freeze bank accounts or even seize the finances of those under investigation for serious crimes, ensuring they don’t flee the country or spend their money before the authorities can recover it.

-- Mortgage fraud: Mortgage fraud is often committed by industry insiders who use their knowledge of the housing market for their own personal gain or by those who use illegal actions to represent themselves as the owner or buyer of a house.
+- Mortgage fraud: This type of crime is often committed by industry insiders who use their knowledge of the housing market for their own personal gain or by those who use illegal actions to represent themselves as the owner or buyer of a house.

-- Intellectual property theft and piracy: Since the rise of programs such as Napster and Kazaa, numerous peer-to-peer networks have allowed people to illegally download and share music, movies, and other property without permission from the artists.
+- Intellectual property theft and piracy: Since the rise of programs such as Napster and Kazaa, numerous peer-to-peer networks have allowed people to download and share music, movies, and other property without permission from the artists.